Narcan Kits (Naloxone)

 Has anyone ever seen the movie “Bringing Out The Dead”?
 It is a weird, sometimes funny movie about a burnt out paramedic in New York starring none other than the great Nicolas Cage.
 One scene in this movie involves Cage and his partner at a bar where a young man who goes by the name “I Be Banging” has overdosed on heroin.
-The ambulance crew tells the patient’s friends there is nothing they can do for him, and that the only thing they can do now is pray.
+The ambulance crew tells the patient’s friends there is nothing they can do for him but pray.
 Cage’s partner tells the group to hold hands and look towards the heavens.
 In a classic televangelist fashion, he asks God and Jesus to spare this man.
 Within seconds the patient springs back to life!
 Was this a miracle?
 An act of God?...not quite.
 What the group doesn’t see is Cage injecting the unconscious patient with Narcan.
 The only miracle here is Nicolas Cage's incredible acting.

 So what is Narcan and when do we use it?

 Narcan kits are free to anybody with an Alberta Health Care Card and can be used by anyone on a patient experiencing a suspected *OPIOID overdose.
-When an Opioid enters the body, it attaches to nerve cell receptors in the brain and essentially blocks pain messages being sent from the body.
+When an Opioid enters the body, it attaches to nerve cell receptors in the brain to block pain messages from being sent from the body.
 The Opioid tells the brain to release something called Dopamine which causes a sensation of relaxation, pleasure and euphoria.
-If a patient has overdosed on an Opioid, the brain will be so relaxed that it will stop telling the lungs to breathe, the patient will then lose consciousness and if they don’t get a dose of Narcan or oxygen the patient will likely go into cardiac arrest.
-Narcan is like a wall that doesn’t let the Opioid into the brain’s nerve receptors, reversing the effects of an Opioid overdose.
+If a patient has overdosed on an Opioid, the brain will be so relaxed that it will stop telling the lungs to breathe, the patient will then lose consciousness and if they don’t get a dose of Narcan and their oxygen levels continue to drop, the patient may go into cardiac arrest.
+Narcan is like a wall that blocks the Opioid from entering into the brain’s nerve receptors, therefore reversing the effects of an Opioid overdose.
 Drop that little tidbit of info at your next social gathering and wait for the nods from people impressed by your medical knowledge…or the look may be of people wondering why you are talking about drug overdoses at Grandma’s birthday.
 Either way, you will have their attention.

-If available, you should always administer Narcan if you suspect an Opioid overdose.
+If available, you should always administer Narcan if you suspect a drug overdose of any kind.
 Narcan WILL NOT harm a patient if they are not overdosing on an Opioid.
 It will not even harm a perfectly healthy person.
-If Chelsea decided she wanted to practice her injection skills, and gave me a syringe full of Narcan right now, there would be NO effect…other than then the hurt feelings I would have having just been stabbed.
+If Chelsea decided she wanted to practice her injection skills, and gave me a syringe full of Narcan right now, there would be NO effect…other than the hurt feelings I would have from being stabbed.
 Narcan is administered by an injection into a large muscle (thigh, bum, shoulder).
-Draw up the medication in the syringe provided and expose the site where you will be giving the injection.
+To deliver Narcan simply draw up the medication in the syringe provided and expose the site where you will be giving the injection.
 If possible, quickly sanitize the area with the wipes provided in the Narcan kit and then administer ALL the medication you drew up.

 Some of you might be saying “Wow, Narcan seems like a really powerful medication, but what if little Timmy gets into Dad’s pain medication and overdoses?
 Surely we can’t use Narcan on kids right??”
 WRONG!
 We can absolutely use it on children and should not be afraid to do so.
 In fact, the paramedicine dosage for Narcan administration is higher for children than it is for adults.
-This is because children are not habitual drug users and so the goal is to completely reverse the effects of the Opioid in the body.
+This is because children are not habitual drug users, meaning they don't have a built up tolerance or dependency for these drugs.
+Therefore, the goal is to completely reverse the effects of the Opioid in the body.

 So, what is an Opioid?